Claim: The attempted rescue of a kitten stuck in a tree goes horribly awry, and the little feline is catapulted out of sight.

 Then a few days before, the child had begged again, so the Mom finally told her little girl, ‘Well, if God gives you a cat, I’ll let you keep

 She told the pastor, ‘I watched my child go out in the yard, get on her knees, and ask God for a cat.
 And really, Pastor, you won’t believe this, but I saw it with my own eyes.
 A kitten suddenly came flying out of the blue sky, with its paws outspread, and landed right in front of her.’

 Lesson learned… Never underestimate the Power of God and His unique sense of humor.

-Origins: This legend has been part of the canon of urban folklore since at least the
+of urban folklore since at least the

 The flying kitten tale relies on its audience’s ability to visualize the catapulting of the moggy.
 Though clearly such an incident would be horrifying if it happened in real life, we can’t help but laugh simply because of the way the story plays out in the mind’s eye.

 Was there ever a real instance of this legend coming true?
 Probably not, even though these tales do work their way into newspapers from time to time.

 Last updated: 20 July 2012

 Brunvand, Jan Harold.
 Curses!
 Broiled Again!
 New York: W. W. Norton, 1989.
 ISBN 0-393-30711-5 (p.
 162).
 Levey, Bob.
 “A Former Washingtonian Tells Why.”
 The Washington Post.
 1 June 1987 (p.
 D7).